 1917 – 1918

-The MEIA company changed its name to Liberty Mutual Insurance Company, actively offering auto insurance policies with full compensation.
+The MEIA company changed its name to Liberty Mutual Insurance Company and began offering full-coverage auto insurance policies.

 1918 – 1919

 The Liberty Mutual logo was completely textual.
 The insurer’s name was divided into two fragments and occupied two levels: the first line contained the phrase “Liberty Mutual,” and the second line contained “Insurance Company.”
-The top inscription was executed in a bold, large font without serifs, the lower one – smaller.
-Letters in both parts were capital.
+The top inscription was set in a bold, large sans serif font; the lower one was smaller.
+Letters in both parts were capitalized.

 1919 – 1921

-The designers chose a different font for the emblem – semi-bold, with expressive serifs.
+The designers chose a different font for the emblem, a semi-bold one with expressive serifs.
 The first and second rows were centered.
 The only thing that remained unchanged was the size of the letters: in the upper line, they were larger than in the lower one.
 There were no frames.

 1921 – 1923

-The Liberty Mutual emblem was turned into an oval medallion with an image of a fragment of the legendary Statue of Liberty.
+The Liberty Mutual emblem was transformed into an oval medallion featuring a fragment of the legendary Statue of Liberty.
 The woman held a burning torch in her highly outstretched hand.
 The beams of light were wide and diverged in a circle in different directions.
 The rays were linear and sharp at the ends.
 The background was a black space.

 1923 – 1985

-The logo’s shape was oval with a vertical orientation, but the woman’s hand with the burning torch extended beyond the frame.
-This was done to emphasize the concept of enlightenment because the authors removed the rays.
+The logo’s shape was an oval, oriented vertically, but the woman’s hand holding the burning torch extended beyond the frame.
+This was done to emphasize the concept of enlightenment by removing the rays.
 The outline, on the contrary, was improved – the frame became wider and more distinct.
 The background had a mesh structure.
-This graphic sign was used with various types of texts and was not changed for a long time.
+This graphic sign was used with various types of texts and remained unchanged for a long time.

 1923 – 1936

-Various inscriptions were located around the oval medallion: on the left – “Liberty” and “Insurance”; on the right – “Mutual” and “Company”; at the bottom – “Home Office, Boston.”
-The side text occupied two levels: the words in the first line were large and in the second – half as small.
-The font was uppercase, with serifs, but not with sharp ones, but with rounded ones at the ends.
+Various inscriptions were located around the oval medallion: on the left, “Liberty” and “Insurance”; on the right, “Mutual” and “Company”; at the bottom, “Home Office, Boston.”
+The side text was set at two levels: the words in the first line were large, and those in the second half were smaller.
+The font was uppercase with serifs, but not sharp ones; it was rounded at the ends.

 1936 – 1960

 The grid background on the Liberty Mutual emblem became streak-like.
 The lines were arranged horizontally and covered all the space.
-Typography was also modernized: the inscriptions received other fonts.
-In the first row, the letters were tall and thin; in the second – low and squat; in the third – small and barrel-shaped.
+Typography was also modernized: the inscriptions were set in other fonts.
+In the first row, the letters were tall and thin; in the second, low and squat; in the third, small and barrel-shaped.
 Serifs became thin and sharp.

 1960 – 1985

-This was the last period of using a medallion with a frame.
+This was the last period when a medallion with a frame was used.
 The company’s name was shortened to two words, which were moved to the left and aligned on both sides.
 The inscription was made in a bold Roman font in uppercase.

 1985 – 1994

-The two-level inscription on the left side of the picture was preserved but became taller, with elongated and clear letters.
+The two-level inscription on the left side of the picture was preserved but became taller, with clearer, more elongated letters.
 However, the image of the Statue of Liberty was completely changed:

 1994 – 2000

-In this version of the Liberty Mutual logo, designers redrew the background oval: it was stretched at the top and bottom.
-The artists also changed the features of the woman with the torch, adding a resemblance to the real Statue of Liberty.
+In this version of the Liberty Mutual logo, designers redrew the background oval, stretching it at the top and bottom.
+The artists also changed the woman with the torch’s features, giving her a resemblance to the real Statue of Liberty.

 2000 – today